davidscarth/caddy-geoip/README.md

 abort @blocked
 ```

-An IP the database cannot place is not in any listed country, so it passes.
+An address the database has no record for is not in any listed country, so it
-That includes your LAN and unallocated space.
+passes.
+That covers your LAN and unallocated space.
 Add `match_unknown` to deny
 those too.

 #### Allow list